stakater/Konfigurator/examples/parsing-multiline-logs-with-fluentd.md

 ***Note:*** For every app that you want to parse logs of, including notifications, you need to add the annotation as explained above to its `Deployment`, `DaemonSet` or `StatefulSet`.

-## Templated config for fluentd
+## Config Template for fluentd

-Now that we have the app specific information bound to the app, lets create a templated config that fetches the values from these apps and populates a correct fluentd config.
+Now that we have the app specific information bound to the app, lets create a config template that fetches the values from these apps and populates a correct fluentd config.
 For this example, here's the complete templated configuration that caters multiline logs as well as slack notifications:

 ```html
 # Read kubernetes logs